Afrith11/ArcoDocumentation/Content.md

       The Candidates must search for job openings on various platforms like job websites, company websites, social media and networking events.
 While applying for the jobs, the candidate should read the job description, responsibilities and qualifications carefully to determine if you meet the criteria.
 Update your resume to highlight relevant skills and experience.
 Write a cover letter in the way of expressing your interests and suitability for the role.

 ## What are the eligibility criteria need for the candidate to apply for job?
 **1. Education:** Specific educational qualifications such as degree, diploma or certification relevant to the job role is very essential.

 **2. Experience:** A certain number of years of relevant work experience, which could be in a similar role or a related field.

 **3. Skills:** Proficiency in the required skills, tools, software or technologies mentioned in the job description.

 **4. Certifications:** Possessions of specific industry certifications and licenses that are relevant to the job.

 **5. Language Proficiency:** Depending on the role and company, fluency in a particular language (e.g., English) may be required.

 **6. Age:** Certain roles may have age requirements, particularly in industries like aviation or law enforcement.

 **7. Location:** Some jobs are location-specific due to on-site work requirements, while others may offer remote work options.

 **8. Citizenship/Work Authorization:** Depending on the country, candidates may need to be citizens or have the legal right to work there.

 **9. Background Checks:** Candidates may need to undergo background checks, particularly for positions that involve sensitive information or security clearance.

 **10. Physical Requirements:** Some roles, like those in manual labor or healthcare, may have physical demands that candidates must meet.

 **11. Criminal Record:** Some positions may require a clean criminal record due to the nature of the work.

 **12. Availability:** Availability to work certain hours, shifts or travel as required by the job.

 **13. Interpersonal Skills:** Roles that involves teamwork or client interaction might require strong interpersonal and communication skills.

 **14. Specific Qualification:** Certain roles, such as medical doctors or legal professionals, have specific licensing and educational requirements.

 ## What is meant by Available Candidate?
       In the Recruitment process, an “available candidates” refers to an individual who is actively in the job market and is actively looking for employment opportunities.
 These candidates are interested in finding a new job, whether it’s due to unemployment, dissatisfaction with their current job, career advancement, or other reasons.
 These candidates have submitted their resume or applications and are interested in being considered for positions within a company.

 ## What is In-Progress Candidate?
       An “In-Progress Candidate” in the context of a recruitment process refers to an individual who is currently being evaluated and considered for a job position but hasn’t yet reached the final stage of the hiring process, such as receiving an offer or being officially hired.
 In-Progress often means that the HR department has received the necessary documents and details from you.
 This can be a common status as a hiring a department reviews your credentials, references and other required documents.
 Sometimes, this status may be more detailed and indicate your application is “under review” as hiring departments analyze each applicant.
 This can be a status that your application stays in for several weeks depending on how many documents hiring managers need to review and how many applicants there are.

+## Who are all Selected Candidates?
+      The Candidates who have successfully gone through all the stages of the hiring process and have been chosen for a specific job position.
+These candidates are all attend an interviews and completed the final interview rounds and finished progress with the necessary documents by the HR department.
+These candidates have demonstrated their qualifications, skills and suitability for the role through various assessments, interviews and evaluations.

+      The process of Selecting candidates involves some steps:

+**1. Reviewing Application:** When the applications are received for a job opening are reviewed by the hiring team.
+They assess candidate’s qualifications, experience and alignment with the job requirements.

+**2. Screening:** After reviewing the applications, selected candidates are shortlisted for further evaluation.
+This can often includes phone screenings or initial interviews to gauge their capability with the role.

+**3. Interviews:** Shortlisted candidates are usually move to the next step of the interview processes, Which may include multiple rounds with different interviewers.
+Those interviewers assess their technical skills, behavioral traits, cultural fit and overall suitability for the position.

+**4. Assessments:** Depending on the role, candidates might be asked to complete skill-based assessments, aptitude tests or practical assignment to showcase their abilities.

+**5. Reference Checks:** References provided by the candidates are contacted to verify their qualifications, work history and character.

+**6. Final Selection:** Based on the outcomes of the all evaluations, the hiring team determines the candidates who best meet the job requirements and align with the company’s values and goals.

+**7. Offer Letter:** Offer letters will send to the selected candidates by the hiring team.
+This letter includes the details of salary benefits, compensation and other terms.
+They have the choice to accept or decline the offer.

+**8. Onboarding Process:** Once the offer is accepted by the candidate, the onboarding process begins, during which the new employees are introduced to the company’s policies, culture and specific roles and responsibilities.